 242.39 delete “Shared Key authentication relies on WEP to demonstrate knowledge of a WEP encryption key.”

-244.17 edit as follows: “IEEE Std 802.11 provides several cryptographic algorithms to protect data traffic, including: WEP, TKIP, CCMP, and GCMP.
-WEP and TKIP are based on the ARC420 algorithm, and CCMP and GCMP are based
+244.17 edit as follows: “IEEE Std 802.11 provides several cryptographic algorithms to protect data traffic, including: CCMP, and GCMP.
+CCMP and GCMP are based

 on the advanced encryption standard (AES).
 A means is provided for STAs to select the algorithm(s) to be